epfl-dlab/GoogleTrendsAnchorBank/gtab/README.md

 Each file contains two header lines (starting with `#`) that specify the `PYTRENDS` and `GTAB` config options (see above) that were used when constructing the anchor bank.
 The remaining lines specify the anchor bank:

-- `freebase_id`: the anchor query, specified via a language-agnostic Freebase ID (e.g., /m/0dm32 corresponds to the topic "sweet potato")
+- `google_query`: the anchor query, specified via a language-agnostic Freebase ID (e.g., /m/0dm32) or via a language-specific plain-text query string (e.g., "sweet potato")
 - `max_ratio`: the max ratio of this query and the reference query (the reference query is the query with max ratio 1.0)
 - `max_ratio_hi`: the highest possible true max ratio (of which `max_ratio` is an estimate, due to Google Trend's rounding, see [paper](https://arxiv.org/abs/2007.13861))
 - `max_ratio_lo`: analogously, the lowest possible true max ratio